Back to All Blogs

 Infographic showing the anatomy of an action card in Flesh and Blood

-• Card Name – The name of your action card (e.g., Salt the Wound).
+• Card Type - The class of your hero.

 Besides hero cards, here are a few other card types you’ll encounter: